mxpoch/PCF/README.md

 # PCF (Personal CashFlow) V2.0
 ### A python notebook based program to keep track of your personal cashflows and predict your future savings!
 PCF generates the total amount of cash at a certain time in the future, depending on your current cashflows.
-The chart is interactive, with the ability to examine certain parts of your income/expenses structure to identify weakpoints in your personal finances and provide a framework of optimization for future incomes/expenses.
+The chart is interactive, with the ability to examine certain parts of your income/expenses structure to identify weakpoints in your personal finances and provide a framework of optimization for future cashflow.

 Take a look: